'Shakti' display at Grammys: Five Indians bag awards, Zakir Hussain gets three | Entertainment

 Rakesh Chaurasia, nephew of legendary flautist Hariprasad Chaurasia, won two Grammys as part of the ensemble of American banjo player Bela Fleck and American bassist Edgar Meyer for ''Pashto'' and ''As We Speak''.

+In a post on X, the prime minister praised the five artists for making India proud at the Grammys, saying their ''exceptional talent and dedication to music'' had won hearts worldwide. ''...
+These achievements are a testament to the hardwork you keep putting in.
+It will also inspire the new generation of artists to dream big and excel in music,'' Modi said.

-''Without love and music we are nothing,'' Hussain said in his award acceptance speech for ''Pashto''.
+''Without love and music we are nothing,'' Hussain said in his award acceptance speech for ''Pashto'', one of the 12 songs in the fusion album ''As We Speak''.

-''Thanks to the Academy, thanks to all these great musicians for giving us this beautiful (live) music today.
-One of our members is missing, Mr Bela Fleck. ''So from him, Mr Rakesh Chaurasia, and Mr Edgar Meyer, our deepest thanks...
+''Thanks to the Academy, thanks to all these great musicians for giving us this beautiful (live) music today...
 Families are here and without them, we are nothing.
 Without love, music, harmony, we are nothing,'' the veteran percussionist said.

 This is not the first win for Hussain at the awards organised by the US-based Recording Academy.
 He earlier won Grammys, across categories and in solo capacity as well as in collaborations, in 1991, 1996 and 2008.

+''More than the joy I felt for myself, the pride of winning it as an Indian musician ranks higher.
+To win two Grammys on my first ever nomination definitely makes it sweeter,'' he told PTI.

+The musician thanked Hussain for being an inspiration, saying that it was Hussain who introduced him to Fleck and Meyer.

-The ''As We Speak'' team -- Hussain, Meyer, Fleck and Chaurasia -- were also nominated for best instrumental composition for motion.
+The ''As We Speak'' team -- Hussain, Meyer, Fleck and Chaurasia -- were also nominated for best instrumental composition.

 Mahadevan, who took the stage alongside Rajagopalan and Selvaganesh, gave a shout-out to McLaughlin and Hussain.
 While McLaughlin gave the ceremony a miss, Hussain was backstage as he had won another Grammy.